SanjayRajR/Mean_Bank_Crud/README.md

        1. cd angular9
        2. npm install
        3. ng serve -o
- If installed correctly, a successful message will be displayed and node js server will be running on http://localhost:4200
+ If installed correctly, a successful message will be displayed and angular server will be running on http://localhost:4200.
+Typing http://localhost:4200 in your browser will fire up the application.